I am a Personal Development Coach, Academic Coach and Performing Arts Coach.

 I am a Performing Arts Coach specialising in performance anxiety.
 I am an expert in devising personalised strategies to increase self-confidence.
 I am part of the pioneering medical team lead by the hand surgeon Dr Mark Phillips developing innovative treatments for prevention and rehabilitation of guitarists.

 I have a special interest in how to apply the newest scientific discoveries from brain plasticity as part of transformational leadership practice.

 My clients has benefitted from this learning by knowing how to improve the brain’s adaptability and resilience to stress, developing a positive attitude to problem solution and improving emotional intelligence.

 I started my leadership coaching training in 2008 (‘Developing Coaching Skills for Leaders’ VT Four S) and became in charge of coaching of staff at the school I worked at.
 Supporting colleagues I have developed a reputation as an effective and transformational leader and coach.

-As an educator, I have 19 years of experience teaching A level Psychology in some of the leading independent and maintained sixth form colleges and schools in England.
+I have over 20 years of experience teaching Social Sciences (A level/GCSE Psychology/Sociology) in some of the leading independent and maintained sixth form colleges and schools in England.
 With my excellent communication skills and in-depth knowledge my teaching has inspired my students to study Psychology, Law and Medicine at some of the finest universities in the UK including Russell Group Universities and Oxbridge.
 I have taught students of all abilities from 20 different ethnic backgrounds.